rlangston/z/README.md

 WORKDIR z
 ENV SECRET_KEY="your_secret_key"
 ENV PASSWORD="your_password"
+ENV DATABASE_RL="sqlite////db/z.db"
 RUN pip3 install -r requirements.txt

 CMD [ "python", "-m" , "flask", "run", "--host=0.0.0.0"]

 ```

-And the Docker Compose entry (which uses the above Dockerfile) is
+And the Docker Compose entry (which uses the above Dockerfile) is (change hte ./zdb to the location of the folder containing the database on the local drive - this will persist a rebuild of the docker file).

 ```